-SL.NO.
-COMPONENTS MARKS ALLOTTED
+S.No.
+Components Marks Allotted

-1. INTRODUCTION/OVERVIEW 2
+1. Introduction/Overview 2

-2. VARIETY OF CONTENTS 3
+2. Variety Of Contents 3

-З. PRESENTATION 3
+3. Presentation 3

-4. CONCLUSION 1
+4. Conclusion 1

-5. BIBLIOGRAPHY 1
+5. Bibliography 1

-6. VIVA-VOCE 10
+6. Viva-Voce 10

 TOTAL 20

-- Class XII: Assessment will be done by external examiner in coordination with internal examiner and the date of Project Assessment will be fixed by BSB.
-The Project reports are to be preserved by the school till the final result are declared, for scrutiny by BSB. - Class XI: Assessment will be done by internal examiner.
+Class XII: Assessment will be done by external examiner in coordination with internal examiner and the date of Project Assessment will be fixed by CBSE.
+The project reports are to be preserved by the school till the final results are declared, for scrutiny by the Board.

+Class XI: Assessment will be done by internal examiner.